How to Stop Automatic Tabs Opening in Google Chrome

 Check Extensions and Remove Suspicious Ones

-• Type chrome://extensions/ in the address bar, or click a Puzzle icon in the top right corner and choose to Manage extensions;
+• Type chrome://extensions/ in the address bar, or click a Puzzle icon in the top right corner and choose Manage extensions;

 • You’ll see the list of all the extensions installed in your Google Chrome account;